 Some Fun And Funky Rollator Walker Accessories

 Seat Covers: For those who are fond of accessorizing, changing the seat and backrest cover can be a great way to show off your mood.
-The big plus here is, you will easily recognize your walker amongst the others….There are tons of covers available out there ranging from floral patterns to movie themed ones.
+The big plus here is, you will easily recognize your walker amongst the others….There are tons of Seat & Rollbar Cover Sets out there ranging from floral patterns to movie themed ones.

-Swirly Hooks Hold Multiple Bags: This Think King Jumbo Swirly Hook for walkers is yet another neat accessory that can help you keep your shopping, hand bags or any bags neatly and safely attached to your walker without worrying they will fall off…keep them all close at hand.
+Swirly Hooks Hold Multiple Bags: This Think King Jumbo Swirly Hook for walkers is yet another smart and neat solution for keeping your shopping, hand bags or any bags neatly and safely attached to your walker without worrying they will fall off…keep them all close at hand.
 These swirly hook holders are quite wide, allowing you to carry a wide variety of bags.

-Holster: For those who carry canes or umbrellas around, the holster accessory is perfect for you.
+Holster: For those who carry canes or umbrellas around, this moldedHolster for Walkers is perfect for you.
 These polyethylene storage units are extremely durable and won’t make a scratch on your cane or umbrella.

 Rollator Walker Buying Guide

 Rollator Walker Weight Capacity